caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 Omeka S
 -------

 Simply set the endpoint and eventually the credentials and run it.
-All data are
-fetch: vocabularies, resource templates, assets and of course items, item sets and media.
+All data can be fetched: vocabularies, resource templates, assets and of course items, item sets and media.
 Custom vocabs are imported too.
 It is recommended to have the same modules installed, in particular those that add new data types (Value Suggest, Numeric Data Types, Rdf Data Types, Data Type Geometry).
 Specific metadata of other modules are currently not managed.